wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 Upon request by the Court, whenever it deems it proper, the State Party shall submit the case to its competent authorities for the purpose of prosecution.
 Those authorities shall treat such cases with diligence and devote sufficient resources to enable them to be conducted effectively.

-### Article 71 Sanctions for misconduct before the Court
+### Article 71---Sanctions for misconduct before the Court

 *   1\.
 The Court may sanction persons present before it who commit misconduct, including disruption of its proceedings or deliberate refusal to comply with its directions, by administrative measures other than imprisonment, such as temporary or permanent removal from the courtroom, a fine or other similar measures provided for in the Rules of Procedure and Evidence.

 *   2\.
 The procedures governing the imposition of the measures set forth in paragraph 1 shall be those provided for in the Rules of Procedure and Evidence.

-### Article 72 Protection of national security information
+### Article 72---Protection of national security information

 *   1\.
 This article applies in any case where the disclosure of the information or documents of a State would, in the opinion of that State, prejudice its national security interests.
 Such cases include those falling within the scope of article 56, paragraphs 2 and 3, article 61, paragraph 3, article 64, paragraph 3, article 67, paragraph 2, article 68, paragraph 6, article 87, paragraph 6 and article 93, as well as cases arising at any other stage of the proceedings where such disclosure may be at issue.